Benjamin (Benny) David Goodman

 When most people think of the word hero they think of a big strong person flying around the world saving the day.
 That's not always the meaning of the word hero though.
 You see people can be heroes in there own way.
 Anyone can be a hero, no matter if it is to a thousand people or just one person.
 A hero is a hero no matter what!

 Therefore I chose my hero to be Benjamin David Goodman.
 He is a hero by inspiration.
-Benny has played the clarinet since he was ten years old.
-He has so much great success through out the years!
+Benny played the clarinet since he was ten years old.
+He had so much great success throughout the years!
 For instance when he was 14 he joined a band that featured the legendary Bix Beiderbeck.
-At the age of 16 he joined a California based band led by Ben Pollack; he had played in this band for 4 years.
+At the age of 16 he joined a California-based band led by Ben Pollack; he played in this band for 4 years.
 In 1929 Benny went out on his own to become a typical New York freelance musician, playing studio dates, leading a pit orchestra, and then making himself a seasoned professional at only 20 years old!
 Benny was and still is an inspiration of music!

 On June 13, 1986 at the age of 77 Benny died of a heart attack.
 This was a very sad day.
-Even though Benny has passed his memory still lives on.
+Even though Benny has passed, his memory still lives on.
 He was a hero to many and especially to me.
 He brought joy to his music which has made a huge impact on the world.
 He shows that if you put your mind to something you can achieve what you want.
 Then you can be a hero to those who look up to you for what you have done.
-So heroes can be your super man type who save people and protects the world, they can be people who make your day brighter with laughter, or they could be musicians who share their talent with the world to make people and themselves happy.
-Therefore there is not one definition for a hero because their is not one type of hero!
+So heroes can be your superman type who save people and protect the world, they can be people who make your day brighter with laughter, or they can be musicians who share their talent with the world to make people and themselves happy.
+Therefore there is not one definition for a hero because there is not one type of hero!